quandify/cubicmeter-1.1/README.md

 }
 ```

-> [!NOTE]
+### JavaScript runner
-> If you want to copy the decoder to a javascript runner, remember to remove the `export` block in the bottom of the script.
+In order to use the decoder in a JavaScript runner, make sure to remove the `export` block in the bottom of the script.

 ```
 export {